nuke99/laravel-payhere/README.md

 ## Introduction

-Easily and securely integrate [PayHere](https://payhere.lk) into your Laravel application with our trusted third-party plugin.
+Easily and securely integrate [PayHere](https://payhere.lk) into your Laravel application.

 ## Official Documentation